mustafasarmadd/Cloud-Engineering-Journey/README.md

 - Learned about How to provison AWS resources, also learned about 3 ways we can call AWS APIs and these were AWS Management Console, AWS CLI and AWS SDK.

 ### Day 6 - 7th July 2026
+- Completed Lesson 4 and 5
+- Learned about Launching an AWS instance and got to know about AMI and other configurations,Launched and terminated my first EC2 instance(t3.micro) through AWS Management Console
+- I also Learned about Amazon EC2 Pricing, Purchase Options and Cost optimization.

+### Day 7 - 8th July 2026
 -
 ### Day 5 - 6th July 2026
 - Continued Module 2 from where I left off.